Bayesian Time-Varying Tensor Vector Autoregressive Models for Dynamic Effective Connectivity: Sparsity-inducing priors on the tensor components

 \subsection{Rank of the PARAFAC decomposition}

-A crucial point in the representation \eqref{eq:tensor decomposition} is the choice of the rank, $H$.
-One widely adopted option is to regard this choice as a model selection problem and naturally resort to information criteria such as AIC or BIC \citep{zhou2013tensor, wang2021high, wang2016modeling,davis2016sparse}.
-As an alternative, we rely on results from recent Bayesian literature on overfitting in mixture models \citep{MalsinerWalli2016, RousseauMengersen2011} and set the parameters of the sparsity-inducing hierarchical prior in Section \ref{SparsityPriors} so to automatically shrink unnecessary components to zero.
-Under quite general conditions, the posterior distribution concentrates on a sparse representation of the true density \citep{RousseauMengersen2011}.
-More specifically, a small concentration parameter $\alpha$ of the symmetric Dirichlet distribution $(\phi_1,\dots,\phi_H)$ assigns more probability mass to the edges of the simplex, meaning that more components become redundant.
-As a result, only a small number of components -- within the $H$ available -- will be effectively different from zero.
-In addition, the cumulative shrinkage prior for the VAR lag order $P$ can also be employed to encourage shrinkage, by choosing appropriate $\beta_1, \beta_2, a_w$ and $b_w$.
-For instance, a large value of $\beta_1$ and a small $\beta_2$ encourage a more parsimonious VAR model by putting little probability on higher orders.
-Therefore, at the expense of a slightly higher computational demand, it is possible to fix relatively high values for $H$ (and $P$), and then let the regularization implied by the shrinkage priors determine the number of effective components (lags), without the need for ranking different models in practice.
-Figure \ref{fig:hierarchical diagram} summarizes the proposed hierarchical model on the $N$-dimensional time series $\bm y_t$ using a directed graph representation.
+A crucial point in the representation \eqref{eq:rank-varying-PARAFAC} is the choice of the rank, $H$.
+One widely adopted option is to regard this choice as a model selection problem and naturally resort to information criteria such as AIC or BIC \citep{zhou2013tensor, wang2021high, wang2016modeling,davis2016sparse}. \citet{luo2022bayesian} use an increasing shrinkage prior for inference on the rank.
+Here, we propose a different strategy.
+Drawing from recent Bayesian literature on overfitted mixture models \citep[see, e.g.,][]{MalsinerWalli2016, RousseauMengersen2011}, we set the parameters of the sparsity-inducing hierarchical prior in Section \ref{SparsityPriors} to automatically shrink unnecessary components to zero.
+More specifically, a small concentration parameter $a$ of the symmetric Dirichlet distribution $(\phi_1,\dots,\phi_H)$ assigns more probability mass to the edges of the simplex, meaning that more components become redundant.
+As a result, within the available $H$ components, only a few will be effectively different from zero.
+Additionally, we can utilize the cumulative shrinkage prior for the VAR lag order $P$ for further regularization, by selecting appropriate values for $\beta_1, \beta_2, a_w$ and $b_w$.
+For instance, a large value of $\beta_1$ and a small $\beta_2$ encourage a more parsimonious VAR model by assigning little probability to higher orders.
+Therefore, by accepting a modest increase in computational demand, it is possible to set relatively high values for $H$ (and $P$), and then rely on the implicit regularization of the shrinkage priors to determine the actual number of effective components (and lags), without the need for ranking different models in practice.
+Fig \ref{fig:hierarchical diagram} summarizes the proposed hierarchical model on the $N$-dimensional time series $\bm y_t$ using a directed graph representation.

-\subsection{Posterior Computation}
+\section{Posterior Computation}

+To infer the dynamic coefficient matrices and latent indicators in our time-varying VAR model, we utilize Markov Chain Monte Carlo (MCMC) methods.
+Despite the initially daunting number of parameters, our approach reduces complexity through tensorization, dynamic composition of latent base matrices, and the temporal Ising process.
+However, an accurate use of MCMC methods is essential due to the complexity, multidimensional and dynamic nature of the time series.